kstzv/ml-kem/portable/userspace/benchmarks/README.md

 The presented benchmarks should therefore be viewed as a comparison of different implementation trade-offs rather than an attempt to optimize for a single metric.
 The implementation prioritizes predictable resource usage and reusable memory structures while maintaining competitive throughput.

+Note: performance may vary depending on processor microarchitecture, cache hierarchy, memory subsystem, and compiler optimizations.
+On the author's newer test system the implementation achieved throughput comparable to PQClean, while on an older system PQClean showed a moderate throughput advantage.

 # Contact